RafayAK/NothingButNumPy/Understanding_and_Creating_NNs/README.md

-# _Nothing But NumPy_: Understanding &amp; Creating neural networks with computational graphs from scratch
+# Nothing But NumPy: _Understanding &amp; Creating Neural Networks with Computational Graphs from Scratch_
-This repository is part of the blog post ["Nothing but NumPy: Understanding &amp; Creating neural networks with computational graphs from scratch"](https://medium.com/@rafayak/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)
+This repository is part of the blog post ["Nothing but NumPy: Understanding &amp; Creating Neural Networks with Computational Graphs from Scratch"](https://medium.com/@rafayak/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)

 <div align='center'>